 All students should have liability insurance for the duration of their stay in Germany.
 If students have coverage in the USA, they should contact their provider to make sure their coverage is also valid for a 3-month stay in Germany.
 Global Secutive Coverage also offers liability insurance plans, if students do not have valid insurance.
 The insurance plan for the summer costs approximately USD 30-40 (depending on the coverage).
-For more details, please contact the US internship office at Baker Donelson.
+For more details, please contact Laura Pacifico with GAE e.V.